 I remember when I started travelling/backpacking back in 2002.
-I was going around the world by myself, hooking up with cool travellers, didn’t matter where I was sleeping as long as it was cheap (after all I did not even sleep that much!)
+I used to go around the world by myself, hooking up with cool travellers; it didn’t matter where I was sleeping as long as it was cheap (after all I did not even sleep that much!)

 Or another example, eating sat on the floor with legs crossed.
 I love it!
 Every night in my own home I sit on the floor cross legs and eat my dinner Thai style.
 If you do this in the civilized world people think you grew up in the jungle!
-Not to talk about eating with your hands 🙂
+Let alone eating with your hands 🙂

 Thes are just some small example of behavioural changes in your personality once you start living a nomadic simple life.
 Less is more.
 You realize that you do not actually need much stuff to live and most important you do not need stuff to make you happy.

 Even though I am living in Auckland at the moment, I totally refuse to get sucked into what society normally do.
 The only material things I purchased since being here are some winter woolly clothes just because I really did not want to die of hypothermia or freeze to death.